betodealmeida/shillelagh/docs/adapters.rst

 Header rows
 ~~~~~~~~~~~

-The Google Chart API (which is used when fetching data) will "guess" how many rows are headers in the GSheet.
-If all your columns are string data, the spreadsheet might have difficulty determining which rows are header rows without this parameter `details <https://developers.google.com/chart/interactive/docs/spreadsheets#creating-a-chart-from-a-separate-spreadsheet>`_
+The Google Chart API (which is used when fetching data) will try to guess how many rows are headers in the Google sheet.
+If all your columns are string data, the spreadsheet might have difficulty determining which rows are header rows, requiring it to be `passed manually <https://developers.google.com/chart/interactive/docs/spreadsheets#creating-a-chart-from-a-separate-spreadsheet>`_.

-You can specify a fixed number of header rows by adding ``headers=N`` to the sheet URI.  eg:
+You can specify a fixed number of header rows by adding ``headers=N`` to the sheet URI, eg:

 .. code-block:: python